cebcar/Penguins/README.md

       - tutorial: one or more lessons with accompanying code exercises
     - also tagged by language or other topic
   - "estimate" in an actual estimate of time required, counting by 30-minute blocks
+    - approximation - do not spend time researching estimates
 - Epic
   - represents a goal toward which learning is expected